Reviews You Can Rely On

 What Other Full Face Helmets Should You Consider?

 The Leatt Gravity 2.0 offers solid protection levels and a comfortable fit at a very attractive price.
-However, if you're looking for a model with burly protection for high-speed descents, check out the Fox Rampage Pro Carbon MIPS.
+However, if you're looking for a model with burly protection for high-speed descents, check out the Fox Rampage Pro Carbon Mips.
 If you can't stand hot helmets, we recommend the Bell Super DH Spherical, which has commendable full-face ventilation and a completely removable chin guard for mellower rides.

 Pat Donahue